ethan-young/seccyd-wj-subtests/preregistration/README.md

 <i>\*Note that some research questions/hypotheses use causal language.
 Although we are most interested in these causal questions, the data are observational.
-We retain the causal language here but will use non-causal language when relating any statistical to these questions/hypotheses.</i>
+We retain the causal language here but will use non-causal language when relating any statistical test to these questions/hypotheses.</i>

-**R1:** How does adversity relate to overall cognitive performance compared to component-level performance?
+**R1:** How does adversity relate to overall performance compared to subtest performance on large cognitive test batteries?
 In other words, how does adversity relate to broad testing scores compared with more narrow subtest scores?

 **R2:** How do impairment and enhancements in cognitive performance manifest across many cognitive domains?